Yandex Cloud

 virtualservice.networking.istio.io/todoapp-vs configured

-To cancel routing, run the command below:
+To cancel routing, run this command:

 kubectl apply -f https://raw.githubusercontent.com/yandex-cloud-examples/yc-mk8s-todo-app/main/kube/todoapp-gateway.yaml -n todoapp